hintron/pronghorn/README.md

 It will create softlinks by default.
 For difference between soft links and hard links, see http://askubuntu.com/questions/108771/what-is-the-difference-between-a-hard-link-and-a-symbolic-link

 Use the Guzzle HTTP/REST lightweight library.
-(I chose Guzzle over Requests or Unirest because Guzzle seems to deal more with REST, and Twitter's API is all REST-based.
+I chose Guzzle (https://github.com/guzzle/guzzle) over Requests (https://github.com/rmccue/Requests) or Unirest-php (https://github.com/Mashape/unirest-php) because Guzzle seems to deal more with REST, and Twitter's API is all REST-based.
 See http://requests.ryanmccue.info/docs/why-requests.html).

 Create a composer.json file with guzzle specified.
-Then install it with composer by navigating to task1/ folder and running "composer install" in powershell.
+Then install it with Composer by navigating to task1/ folder and running "composer install" in powershell.
+Composer will automatically download everything and then create a lock file.